-For FY2019, three new projects are proposed that cover specific research needs (Appendix I).
+For FY2019, five new projects are proposed that cover specific research needs (Appendix I).

-Project 2019-01 ("Integrating migration and genetics research to refine Pacific halibut population structure, distribution and movement") proposes performing studies to improve our understanding of spawning site contributions to nursery areas in relation to year-class and recruit survival and strength, as well as of the relationship between nursery origin and adult distribution and abundance over temporal and spatial scales through the application of genetic, otolith microchemical approaches to address management-relevant questions on population structure, distribution and movement.
+Project 2019-01 ("Integrating migration and genetics research to refine Pacific halibut population structure, distribution and movement") proposes performing studies to improve our understanding of spawning site contributions to nursery areas in relation to year-class and recruit survival and strength, as well as of the relationship between nursery origin and adult distribution and abundance over temporal and spatial scales through the application of genetic, approaches to address management-relevant questions on population structure, distribution and movement.

 Project 2019-02 ("Whale detection methods relevant for Pacific halibut") proposes testing electronic monitoring-based methods to detect whale presence in the directed longline Pacific halibut fishery.
-This study will be performed in conjunction with a Bycatch Reduction Engineering Program (BREP-NOAA)-funded study in which IPHC is a collaborating partner (Appendix II).
+This study will be performed in the framework a Bycatch Reduction Engineering Program (BREP-NOAA)-funded study led by the Alaska Longline Fishing Association in which IPHC is a collaborating partner (Appendix II).

-Project 2019-03 ("Adult Pacific halibut captive holding studies") proposes performing studies on captive adult Pacific halibut to establish or validate measures or protocols required for other ongoing projects, such as (1) determining the permanence of individual tail markings for tracking individual movement rates, (2) calibrating measures of fat content for condition factor determinations and of stable isotope (C13 and N15) ratios for inferring growth and dietary information and (3) calibrating O18 otolith signatures with environmental temperature.
+Project 2019-03 ("Adult Pacific halibut captive holding studies") proposes performing studies on captive adult Pacific halibut to establish or validate measures or protocols required for other ongoing projects, such as (1) determining the permanence of individual tail markings for tracking individual movement rates, (2) calibrating measures of fat content for condition factor determinations and of stable isotope (C13 and N15) ratios for inferring growth and dietary information, (3) calibrating O18 otolith signatures with environmental temperature and (4) producing larvae for behavioral studies.